ebrewer1/CHOP_overdose_analysis/README.md

 # CHOP_overdose_analysis
-Data wrangling and subsetting in R and Python to get a specific cohort of hospital patients
+Data wrangling and subsetting in R and Python to get a specific cohort of hospital patients from Childrens Hospital of Philadelphia data.

 The full datasets from the project and its parameters can be found at this link: https://github.com/chop-analytics/analyst-take-home-task.